 A well-loved politician, Bangarappa indulged in sports regularly.
 His love for badminton as a sport was appreciated and applauded.
 He was known to carry his sports equipment with him in hopes of spare time to indulge in his interests.
 This love for the sport led to him pushing the construction of the well-known Karnataka Badminton Association’s K Raheja stadium.

 The Karnataka Badminton Association building was constructed through the funds allocated by Bangarappa and the land allocated by Chief Minster Gundu Rao.
-He was instrumental in encouraging sports in the state through raising the state budget for sports.
+He was instrumental in encouraging sports in the state by raising the state budget for sports.

 The grants to sports associations were cleared during his tenure and he appointed quality coaches where necessary.